ChristopherDavisUCI/UCI-Math-10-S22/_sources/Proj/ExtraTopics.md

 More possibilities will be added as I think of them.

+## K-Nearest Neighbors

+A very nice and understandable Machine Learning model, that we didn't get to this quarter, is K-Nearest Neighbors.
+There is both a classification version and a regression version.
+This topic also provides a good example of the potential for overfitting (when a small number of neighbors is used).
+There is some information about this topic in the [course notes from Winter 2022](https://christopherdavisuci.github.io/UCI-Math-10-W22/Week6/Week6-Wednesday.html).

 ## Neural Networks

 In both Fall 2021 and Winter 2022, Math 10 included a significant portion on Neural Networks.
 These are a fundamental (maybe the most fundamental) area of modern Machine Learning.
 If you want to try learning about them, that would be a great extra topic.
 In Fall 2021, we used the library TensorFlow (especially using the command `from tensorflow import keras`).
 In Winter 2022, we used the library PyTorch.
 Overall I think TensorFlow is easier to use (but PyTorch teaches some fundamentals of Object Oriented Programming).